rajonali/2021-resume/yes (1).md

 # ABOUT-ME

-I enjoy cooking/grilling new recipes, going out with friends, doing DIY projects, tending to my hydroponic farm, and parading my cat with the utmost affection an owner can give.
-Currently in pursuit of a career in cyber security.
+I enjoy cooking/grilling new recipes, going out with friends, going to the gym, doing DIY projects, tending to my hydroponic farm, and parading my cat with affection.